Jizzyjay/thread/README.md

-Threads Clone with with Next JS 13.
+Threads Clone with Next JS 13.
 Post threads and see what other users are up to.

 Technologies used
--- Next Js
+Next Js
--- Tailwind
+Tailwind
--- Typescript
+Typescript
--- MongoDb
+MongoDb
--- Clerk
+Clerk
--- UploadThing
+UploadThing